 We can sit here all day discussing the beauty of build materials and the design of these headphones, but as anyone who is familiar with Greek art knows that’s a philosophical pursuit that would never end.
 Instead, let’s bring in some data.
 The objective testing that we do here at SoundGuys helps us keep opinions out of things that can be spoken about objectively, like noise cancelling.

-Here again the Bose Noise Cancelling Headphones 700 came to play, with plenty of green in the ranges of 100Hz – 1000Hz.
-This means that sounds in this range will be reduced by about 10-20dB.
-Plus, they also have different levels of noise cancelling so you can control how strong you want the ANC to be.
+Here again the Bose Noise Cancelling Headphones 700 came to play, with a respectable level of noise cancellation in the ranges of 100Hz – 1000Hz.
+This means that sounds in this range will be reduced by about half.
+Plus, they also have different levels of noise cancelling, so you can control how strong you want the ANC to be.
 You can make them go at full power, or go in the opposite direction and use the microphones to hear what’s going on around you just like the transparency mode on the Sony WH-1000XM3.
 Not bad at all.

 Still, if you look at the Sony WH-1000XM3 graph you’ll see that these are significantly better in this range.
-Those annoying low droning sounds you’ll come across while traveling or commuting will be reduced by about 20-27dB which just beats out the Bose headphones.
+Those annoying low droning sounds you’ll come across while traveling or commuting will be reduced to about a quarter as loud, which just beats out the Bose headphones.
 While the Bose headphones have some seriously great active noise cancelling, the Sony WH-1000XM3 still retain the crown here.

 Winner: Sony WH-1000XM3